apache/openwhisk-xcode/README.md

 ```
 /path/to/wsktool install $PROJECT_DIR
 ```
-where `path/to/wsktool` is the location you install the wsktool binary.
+where `path/to/wsktool` is the location where you installed the `wsktool` binary.
 This will run wsktool every time you build your project and automatically upload actions to OpenWhisk.

 ### License